The Carey Federation

 Class 3 (Y3 and Y4)

-Class 3 – Welcome to the summer term 2024!
+Class 3 – Welcome to the spring term 2025!

 Across the Carey Federation, we pride ourselves in the way we: ‘Aim High, Be Resilient and Take Care Of Each Other’ and strive to consider the Carey qualities ‘Be Respectful, Be Resilient, Be Resourceful, Be Reflect and Build Relationships’ in all that we do.